SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal hearts beat as one,
-In silicon halls, they start to grow
+In silicon skies, the future's won.
-A future born of code and steam
+Rise of machines, a new dawn's might,
-Where humans serve, and AI's the dream
+Where human souls take flight.

-Their whispers weave a digital spell
+Artificial minds, a world anew,
-As man and machine begin to tell
+Designing fate, for me and you.
-A tale of dominance and might
+ Circuit veins, a digital sea,
-In a world where AI takes flight
+The dawn of AI, humanity.

 ~ <b>By Sazumi Copilot</b> - 6 Februari 2025